tjFogarty/tj-ie/src/site/posts/html-imports-component-driven-development.md

 Now, I didn't know a whole lot 8 years ago, so looking back there are ways it could have been done better.
 If I could go back, I'd probably build a static site first with all the parts, then port that over to WordPress when it was ready.
 It might be me, but I find not having to think about a CMS while doing initial front-end work very liberating.
 I don't want to troubleshoot why a template is breaking when I want to focus on styling.
 It's too easy for me to go off on a tangent and fiddle with PHP because I just thought of a better way to do something.

-Years later, this idea of focusing on the right things at the right time became, for me at least, encapsulated with {% external-link "http://atomicdesign.bradfrost.com/", "Atomic Design" %}, so I want to take this moment to thank Brad Frost for preserving the few remaining brain cells I have left.
-I used tools like {% external-link "https://patternlab.io/", "Pattern Lab" %}, and {% external-link "https://fractal.build/", "Fractal" %} which really opened my eyes to the benefits of focusing on one thing at a time.
+Years later, this idea of focusing on the right things at the right time became, for me at least, encapsulated with [Atomic Design](http://atomicdesign.bradfrost.com/), so I want to take this moment to thank Brad Frost for preserving the few remaining brain cells I have left.
+I used tools like [Pattern Lab](https://patternlab.io/), and [Fractal](https://fractal.build/) which really opened my eyes to the benefits of focusing on one thing at a time.

 Working on a team and incorporating these tools caused trouble at times.
 When I wanted to introduce this notion of building a project from components, everyone had to be on the same page, and have a solid understanding of the tools we were using.
 Technical bugs arose from misconfigured environments or an unmet expectation, and when you're moving fast with multiple projects, it can be a momentum-killer.